Live a Villa Menini is a live album, recorded at Villa Menini.

 Consider This is about feeling a connection with your inner being.

-I wrote it for a dear friend of mine who was into one of those moments of disorientation.
+I wrote it for a dear friend of mine who was in one of those moments of disorientation.

 This new live version features Antonio Noventa on piano and The Nyc on guitar.